appsody/stacks/experimental/rust/README.md

 This stack is based on the `Rust v1.37` runtime and allows you to develop new or existing Rust applications using Appsody.

-Currently, debugging is not supported in this stack.

 ## Templates

 Templates are used to create your local project and start your development.
 When initializing your project you will be provided with the default template project.
 This template provides a simple application that prints "Hello from Appsody!".